Week 4: Ezekiel

 Ezekiel 2:1-15

-Have you experienced this before?
-Do you feel that you should be farther along than you are or be in a completely different place?
-The feeling of being misplaced can be very jarring.
+The feeling of being misplaced can be very traumatic.
 But the comforting thing about this passage is that God shows up in the midst of Ezekiel feeling this way.
-And God doesn’t just show up, he SHOWS UP!
-All of Ezekiel 1 is just an attempt at a description of God.
+And God doesn’t just show up, he SHOWS OUT!
 Surrounded by fantastical creatures, cosmic wheels, and bright lights, Ezekiel can barely see the one seated on the throne!

 Let’s pause for a second.
 Let’s acknowledge a few things.